 There is also another Sounder Train Station in South Tacoma.
 This opens up even more housing options if you need to be in close proximity to the train.

 The Lakewood Station is currently the southernmost Sounder Station, and there are plans to expand the train to DuPont in the future.
 There are 600 parking spaces at the Lakewood Station making it easy to park and ride the rails.

 Downtown Puyallup also has its own Sounder Train Station, and it’s surrounded by Downtown Puyallup’s historic charm and also housing.
 You could potentially live just a few blocks from the Puyallup Station, suddenly making a Seattle commute totally doable.

-Sumner is another popular place to live for people who commute to Seattle but want those “small town” vibes.
-Sumner Station has 302 parking spaces, and there is residential housing merely blocks from the station.
+Yet another popular place to live for people who commute to Seattle but want those “small town” vibes.
+The Sumner Sounder Station has 302 parking spaces, and there is residential housing merely blocks from the station.

 View this post on Instagram